- Solar PV ‘cheaper than grid’ claims

 Solar PV ‘cheaper than grid’ claims

 If you stick some Solar PV on your roof it will pay for itself in about 5 years.
 Assuming a 30 year lifetime before the panels really start to drop output, that’s a quarter century of free electricity.
 Sounds great!
 What’s the catch?
 The problem is that mindset only thinks about our electricity bill.
 We’re not counting what happens the rest of the day that the solar isn’t producing at maximum, or even at all.
-People that think they’re getting 25 years of ‘free electricity’ are not counting the cost of the coal fired grid, transmission lines, infrastructure, and climate change cost of their night time electricity.
-If their governments are letting them get away with this, it could even contribute to social injustice as a form of middle-class welfare at the expense of the poor.
-(More on that below).
+People that think they’re getting 25 years of ‘free electricity’ are not counting the cost of the coal fired grid, transmission lines, infrastructure, and coal-backed climate change cost of their night time electricity.
+It even contributes to social injustice as “middle-class welfare” at the expense of the poor.

 What about the Tesla Powerwall and going off grid?